Visit Us

 Trails

-The 1.5-mile trail system winds through the heart of the Cockermouth River delta, with observation platforms for views.
-Wander the level and well-marked trails and enjoy the serene surroundings.
-Well-behaved dogs are allowed on-leash.
-Owners are responsible for removing all pet waste.
-Grey Rocks is a Leave No Trace, carry-in/carry-out property.
+The 1.5 mile trail system winds through the heart of the Cockermouth River delta, with observation platforms for views.
+Wander the level and well-marked trails and enjoy the serene surroundings and diverse wildlife.

 Paddling

 Launch non-motorized, carry-in boats at our ramp.
-Paddling is perhaps the best way to fully appreciate the subtle wonders of Grey Rocks as a gateway to Newfound Lake!
-Inspiration for a paddling route can be found in our Northern Newfound Water Trail Guide.
+The Grey Rocks channel opens up to Newfound Lake and the Cockermouth River.
+Plan your paddling route using our Northern Newfound Water Trail Guide.

 Picnicking